tarof429/stuckathome/aws_certified_solutions_architect/README.md

 AWS will run status checks on each of your EC2 instances and report if any instances cannot be reached.

 AWS also monitors your EC2 instance and reports on metrics such as networking, CPU, memory and disk usage.
-These metrics come from Cloudwatch.
-You can go to the Cloudwatch service directly to see metrics for any service that you use.
+These metrics come from CloudWatch.
+You can go to the CloudWatch service directly to see metrics for any service that you use.
 Metrics for EC2 instances are measured per hour.
 If you want to get even more detail, you can enable detailed metrics for a cost.

 ### Placement Groups